Kasthuri Maan

-Kasthuri Maan is a 2005 Tamil film directed by Malayalam director A. K. Lohithadas.
+Kasthuri Maan is a 2005 Indian Tamil-language film directed by A. K. Lohithadas.
 The film, a remake of the director's own Malayalam film of same name, and his only Tamil project to date, stars Prasanna and Meera Jasmine, who reprised her role from the original.
 It also features Shammi Thilakan, Sarath Babu, V. M. C. Haneefa, Bharathi Kannan, Pawan, Vinodini and Suja.
+Shammi and Haneefa also reprised their respective roles from the original.
 Kasthuri Maans story revolves around a young college girl who helps her lover realize his dream of becoming an IAS officer amidst her own problems.
 The film released during Diwali 2005 and had a generally positive reception.

 Plot

-The movie starts with a mature Arun Kumar (Prasanna), now a district collector.
+The movie starts with a mature Arunachalam (Prasanna), now a district collector.
 The story is narrated in a flashback where his father Palaniappan (Sarath Babu) wants him to get married.
 Palaniappan used to be a rich film producer and had borrowed money from a rich person, but is unable to repay his debt.
 The rich man wants his daughter to marry Arun, but Arun does not want to marry.

 Umashankari (Meera Jasmine) and Arun study in the same college.
 Uma is a lively, mischievous girl on campus, but at home, faces acute poverty and takes up various odd jobs to take care of her house and to stay away from her sister's husband, who makes advances towards her.
 In the meantime, Palaniappan attempts suicide because he is deeply in debt.
 Uma steps in and helps Arun, who is preparing for I.A.S. exams.
 She does everything to ensure that he becomes an I.A.S. officer.
 He in turn, promises to marry her and rescue her from her situation.
-However, Uma, after an unfortunate encounter with her brother-in–law, lands in prison, and the couple is reunited in the climax..
+However, Uma, after an unfortunate encounter with her brother-in–law, lands in prison, and the couple is reunited in the climax.